jina-ai/jina/docs/fundamentals/flow/client.md

 ```
 ### Specifying Host scheme

-To connect to the `Flow` the client has to specify the followings parameters:
+To connect to the `Flow`, the Client has to specify the followings parameters:
 * the `protocol` it needs to use to communicate with the `Flow
 * the `host` and the `port`on which the Flow is exposed
-* if he needs to use `tls` encryption
+* if it needs to use `tls` encryption

 You can define these parameters by passing a valid URI scheme as part of the `host` argument: